 We all have different takes on the matter – some people like to visit the tourist locations, take selfies, and get drunk along the way.
 Others enjoy the quiet of tucked-away gardens, the nooks in bookstores, and the peace of the countryside.

-It wasn’t until I reached Nice, Cote d’Azur that I finally realized.
-I’d like to share a couple of insights from my time abroad.
+It wasn’t until I reached Nice, Cote d’Azur that I finally realized, and now I’d like to share a couple of insights from my experiences abroad.